cabforum/cabforum.org/content/posts/2015/2015-12-03-ballot-156-amend-sections-1-and-2-of-baseline-requirements.md

 1. In Section 2.4 add “The CA shall make its Repository publicly available in a read-only manner.”

-8) These changes shall be effective immediately.
+1. These changes shall be effective immediately.
 However, CAs are allowed one year after adoption (i.e. 3 December 2016) to comply with this amendment to the Baseline Requirements.

-— MOTION ENDS —
+## Motion ends

 The review period for this ballot shall commence at 2100 UTC on Thursday, 19 November 2015, and will close at 2100 UTC on Thursday, 26 November 2015.
 Unless the motion is withdrawn during the review period, the voting period will start immediately thereafter and will close at 2100 UTC on Thursday, 3 December 2015.
 Votes must be cast by posting an on-list reply to this thread.